MadelineMurray/pantheon/docs/Deploying-Pantheon/Migration-Docker.md

 !!! important
     Do not mount a volume at the default data path (`/opt/pantheon`).
-Mounting a volume at the default data path stops the image from running.
+Mounting a volume at the default data path path interferes with the operation of Pantheon and prevents Pantheon from safely launching.

     To run a node that maintains the node state (key and database), [`--data-path` must be set to a location other than `/opt/pantheon` and a storage volume mounted at that location](../Getting-Started/Run-Docker-Image.md#starting-pantheon).